 - The sunshine time and intensity in your area

-In this article, we will introduce these factors separately and give some calculation methods and suggestions to help you judge whether 400 watt solar panels are suitable for your RV.
+In this article, we will introduce these factors separately and give some calculation methods and suggestions to help you judge whether 400 watt solar panel kit for RV is suitable for your off-grid life.

 Generally speaking, you can estimate their power consumption by looking at the power (W) and usage time (h) of each appliance.
 For example, if you have a 100W light bulb and use it for 4 hours a day, it will consume 400Wh or 0.4kWh of power per day.

 For the convenience of calculation, you can arrange all appliances according to their power consumption from large to small and record their daily usage time.
 Then multiply them and add them together to get the total power consumption.
-For example:
+RV electricity consumption is as follows:

 |Appliance||Power (W)||Usage time (h)||Power consumption (Wh)|